-This proof could be made more formal by drawing a proof tree or using Isabelle.
-148We speak of collection of all sets rather than set of all sets in order to pretend that we are being careful since we are not sure if there is such a thing as a set of all sets.
-Therefore we use the "neutral" word collection whose meaning is obvious...
-Implicitly assume that universe of discourse is collection148 of all sets. which is what was to be proven.
+Implicitly assume that universe of discourse is collection of all sets.
+We speak of collection of all sets rather than set of all sets in order to pretend that we are being careful since we are not sure if there is such a thing as a set of all sets.
+Therefore we use the "neutral" word collection whose meaning is obvious. . .
+7.4 Outlook Sets can have other sets as elements.

-This proof could be made more formal by drawing a proof tree or using Isabelle.
-148We speak of collection of all sets rather than set of all sets in order to pretend that we are being careful since we are not sure if there is such a thing as a set of all sets.
-Therefore we use the "neutral" word collection whose meaning is obvious... ls it?
+Implicitly assume that universe of discourse is collection $^{143}$ of all sets.
+We speak of collection of all sets rather than set of all sets in order to pretend that we are being careful since we are not sure if there is such a thing as a set of all sets.
+Therefore we use the "neutral" word collection whose meaning is obvious. . .
+Is it?
+7.4 Outlook Sets can have other sets as elements.

-Implicitly assume that universe of discourse is collection148 of all sets. which is what was to be proven.

-This proof could be made more formal by drawing a proof tree or using Isabelle.
-148We speak of collection of all sets rather than set of all sets in order to pretend that we are being careful since we are not sure if there is such a thing as a set of all sets.
-Therefore we use the "neutral" word collection whose meaning is obvious... ls it?
+Implicitly assume that universe of discourse is collection of all sets.
+We speak of collection of all sets rather than set of all sets in order to pretend that we are being careful since we are not sure if there is such a thing as a set of all sets.
+Therefore we use the "neutral" word collection whose meaning is obvious. . .
+Is it?